stuhlmueller/rwta/README.md

 1. **Location Detection**: On startup, the game detects your city via IP geolocation, then asks for a specific address (or picks a notable location)

+2. **Location Tracking**: As you move through the world, your current location updates automatically.
+The game tracks both your starting location and where you currently are.
+Weather updates based on your current position (cached for 5 minutes to avoid excessive API calls).

-2. **Time Tracking**: The game starts at the current real-world time.
+3. **Time Tracking**: The game starts at the current real-world time.
 Time advances based on your actions:
    - Walking: ~15-20 min/mile
    - Eating: 30-60 min
    - Shopping: 15-30 min/store

-3. **Web Search**: Claude can search the web to get accurate information about real places, current events, business hours, etc.
+4. **Web Search**: Claude can search the web to get accurate information about real places, current events, business hours, etc.

-4. **Granular Actions**: You must take realistic step-by-step actions.
+5. **Granular Actions**: You must take realistic step-by-step actions.
 To fly somewhere, you need to get to the airport, buy a ticket, board the plane, etc.

 ## License